eMobilis-Explorer/loops/README.md

     - First he initialized git to clone the repo locally where he wanted the files e.g (/c/xaamp/htdocs/phplearn) with `git init`.
     - He then cloned the repository to his local machine `git clone https://github.com/eMobilis-Explorer/loops.git`
     - Next he did the changes to the `loop.php` file by adding the new types of cars to it
-    - Thereafter he created a new branch to commit the changes to it (NOTE MAKING CHANGES DIRECTLY IT TO THE MASTER BRANCH WONT ALLOW FOR MERGING THE REPOS)
+    - Thereafter he created a new branch to commit the changes to it (NOTE MAKING CHANGES DIRECTLY TO THE MASTER BRANCH WONT ALLOW FOR MERGING THE REPOS)
     - Creating new branch `git checkout -b kibi` (kibi is the branch name - can be anything )
     - After this is now the normal process `git add loop.php` then `git commit -m "Commit Message"` and finally `git push origin kibi` -- (note pushing is to your branch not to the master branch)
     - Done the changes are now remotely on github